Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Machine-learned potential scaling with number of eigenstates in the dataset

-We show that having more eigenstates included in the data set results in more accurate machine-learned Kohn-Sham potential.
-We examined this by training the neural network on three different data sets.
-Each of the data sets includes 15, 10, and 5 eigenstates.
+We show that having more eigenstates included in the dataset results in more accurate machine-learned Kohn-Sham potential.
+We examined this by training the neural network on three different datasets.
+Each of the datasets includes 5, 10, and 15 eigenstates.
 The results are shown in Fig.~\ref{fig:comp}.
 The three machine-learned Kohn-Sham potentials in the three figures share a similar trend.
 All of them capture the general feature of the actual Kohn-Sham potential and show deviations on the boundary of the system.
-The gap between the machine-learned potential and the exact potential closes when more eigenstates are included.
+The gap between the machine-learned potential and the exact potential on the boundary closes when more eigenstates are included.

-We also have an interesting observation that the number of local maximums in each plot is equal to the number of eigenstates in the data set.